STealthy-and-haSTy/SublimeScraps/plugins/README.md

- * [selection_to_top.py](selection_to_top.py) is a quick little command I made for making it easier to illustrate code samples in my YouTube videos; it scrolls the current file so that the cursor is the first line in the view.
+ * [selection_to_top.py](selection_to_top.py) is a quick little command I made for making it easier to illustrate code samples in my YouTube videos; it scrolls the current file so that the cursor is the first line in the viewport.

  * [pattern_navigate.py](pattern_navigate.py) is a simple command that allows you to easily jump to the next or previous location of a specified search